 Personal Vehicles on Campus

 The College is not responsible for, nor will it pay any claims for, damages to student-owned vehicles resulting from falling ice, snow, tree limbs, or any other natural occurrence or event on its property or elsewhere, whether or not the possibility of such an event is warned against.
 The College is not responsible for, nor will it pay any losses, claims, or other damages, to student-owned vehicles resulting from vandalism, collision, or other acts by any person, other than damage caused directly by its employees.
 See the personal vehicle section of the Five Colleges Inc. website for more information.
 Reckless driving and driving on walkways, fields, and other areas of campus not intended for regular auto traffic is prohibited.
-Students reported for reckless driving will be referred for a Conduct Meeting.
+Students reported for reckless driving will be referred to the office of student rights and responsibilities.

 Registering Your Vehicle

 In order for campus police to regulate and manage motor vehicles on campus students who want to bring, operate, or park a motor vehicle, motorcycle, or moped on the Hampshire College campus must do the following:

 - Complete a Motor Vehicle Registration form on TheHub.
 Do not use “N/A” or “none” on this form.
 (Incomplete forms will not be processed.)

 - Your parking decal will be mailed to your campus mailbox.

 - Students who are non-residents of the Commonwealth of Massachusetts with vehicles not registered in Massachusetts must complete the non-resident Driver Vehicle Statement Form in addition to the above.
 Print this form; you will need it when you pick up your non-resident driver parking decal.
 Do not use “N/A” or “none” on this form.
 (Incomplete forms will not be processed.)